eHealthAfrica/aether/documentation/try/walkthrough-connect.md

 {
     kafka: false,
     kernel: true,
-    topics: { }
+    topics: { ...
 }
 ```

 This is the status page for the Aether Producer, which sits between the Aether Kernel and Kafka, passing out entities as they are created.
 We can see that bith `kafka` and `kernel` are set to `true`.
 This means that the Aether Producer has successfully communicated with both of them.

-We can also see that four topics have been created, `Surveys`, `Buildings`, `Households` and `People` (TODO - are these correct?).
+We can also see that four topics have been created, `Survey`, `Building`, `Household` and `Person`.
 Kafka separates its data feeds into separate topics, and the Producer automatically creates a new topic for each schema in Kernel.
 The Producer has found the entities that were created when we submitted data using `curl`, and has passed them to Kafka.

 So now that we have got some entities _into_ Kafka, how do we get them out?
 That’s where we need a consumer.
 We’re going to use the CKAN consumer, so that we can watch our data get published to CKAN in real time.
 Starting the CKAN Consumer is pretty easy (clue: it rhymes with “flocker pompose”), but before we can do that we’ll need to take a short diversion so that we can get CKAN up and running.